 The Conference on the Future of Europe, which will be launched on 9 May, is a first step on the long road to make our vision for our European future a reality.
 Let us all embark on this journey, bringing our progressive ideas, our creativity, our ambition and most importantly, our spirit of solidarity.

-This text is inspired by the introduction of the upcoming collective book Our European Future where 36 renowned European authors make their inspirational statements, to be launched on 27 May during the FEPS flagship event “Call to Europe”.
+This text is inspired from the introduction of the upcoming collective book Our European Future where 36 renowned European authors make their inspirational statements, to be launched on 27 May during the FEPS flagship event “Call to Europe”.